 3. Make Sure That You Have the Right Settings on Your Router

 Ultimately, it comes down to your modem and router’s firmware.
-Firmware is basically software that runs on a device like a router or a computer, specifically to an embedded operating system.
+Firmware is software that runs on a device like a router or a computer, specifically on an embedded operating system.

-A factory reset can solve any number of issues, ranging from improper configuration to forgotten settings and other causes.
-Sometimes you don’t even need to unplug anything at all.
-It may just take a quick button press and wait for everything to come back online again.
+A factory reset can solve many issues, ranging from improper configuration to forgotten settings and other causes.
+Sometimes, you don’t even need to unplug anything at all.
+It may just take a quick button press and wait for everything to return online.

 4. Use New Cables If Possible and See If It Makes a Difference

 Replacing cables can be helpful when dealing with signal interference or damaged cables.
-Sometimes a cable that is not in good shape can cause intermittent problems, so it’s good to know if a new cable makes any difference.
+Sometimes, a cable not in good shape can cause intermittent problems, so it’s good to know if a new cable makes any difference.

-But before replacing anything, make sure that your router and modem are both working properly first.
+But before replacing anything, ensure your router and modem are working properly first.
 If one of these devices is not working, your connection will be down no matter what kind of cable you use.